To join the Flamsteed Astronomy Society, click on this link.

 We have access to the ROG Peter Harrison Planetarium, the most modern in Europe, and we arrange briefings about the night sky presented by the ROG astronomers.
 Once or twice a year we stage telescope workshops at the ROG to help beginners choose and use starter telescopes, or to assist more experienced observers with planning an upgrade or using advanced techniques.
 We also run an introduction to astrophotography workshop, to help people make a start in astrophotography using basic equipment.

 The Society regularly holds observing evenings using members’ own telescopes.
 Observing sessions are held on Blackheath SE3, at Cudham in Kent, and at Romney where a member has a permanently-mounted 14-inch SCT telescope.
-In addition the Society stages viewing sessions with the ROG’s 28-inch Great Equatorial refractor, the largest of its kind in the UK, and seventh largest in the world.
+In addition the Society stages viewing sessions with the ROG’s Great Equatorial Telescope, the largest of its kind in the UK, and seventh largest in the world.

 Excursions and visits are arranged during the Summer, along with some social activities.
 In the past we have visited CERN in Geneva, Herstmonceux, Jodrell Bank, Rutherford Appleton Labs near Didcot, the Herschel Museum in Bath, the Orwell Park Observatory near Ipswich, and the Paris Observatory.

 Membership of the Flamsteed includes membership of Royal Museums Greenwich (RMG).
 Membership of RMG provides you with a number of benefits in addition to those offered by the Flamsteed: